reschoene/taskplanneraws/README.md

 - AWS Lambda, AWS API Gateway, AWS Dynamodb
 - AWS SAM CLI (for local testing and AWS Deploy): SAM = Serverless Application Model

+# Build and Deploy
+There are two deploy options available: JVM and native executables.
+Bellow are the instructions for each one

-## Building and deploying native executable
+## Option 1 - Building and deploying native executable

 ### Creating a native executable
 You can create a native executable using: